EllyC20/ms3-beauty-buys/README.md

 ### Content

+* All home page content is written by me.
+* All reviews are written by me or people who I asked to submit reviews.

 ### Media

 * My homepage image is from Pexel and can be found [here.](https://www.pexels.com/photo/happy-woman-removing-face-mask-after-taking-bath-3852159/)
 * The image on my register and login pages is from PngKey, which can be found [here.](https://www.pngkey.com/detail/u2e6q8o0y3w7e6t4_customer-clipart-client-happy-cartoon-image-of-people)
+* Review images are taken from Google, and copying the URL link.
+* The images in the carousel are taken from Google, and copying the URL link.

 ### Acknowledgements